rip1s/PwnSandboxForCTF/README.md

 ## Known issues

-* Not support for ELF32 with PIE enabled, it will just crash.If you know how to solve it,pull a request plz.
+* Not support for ELF32 with PIE enabled, it will just crash.If you know how to solve it,plz contact admin@00v.in.
 * Ugly way in ELF64 with PIE enabled, even it just works.